Introduction of Osaka

 Summer festival at Ikukunitama Shrine

-A summer festival at a city shrine pays particular respect to formalities
+at a city shrine pays particular respect to formalities

 July 11 - 14